Alceste (Gluck)

 Alceste, Wq.
 37 (the later French version is Wq.
 44), is an opera by Christoph Willibald Gluck from 1767.
-The libretto (in Italian) was written by Ranieri de' Calzabigi and based on the play Alcestis by Euripides.
+The Italian libretto was written by Ranieri de' Calzabigi and based on the play Alcestis by Euripides.
 The premiere took place on 26 December 1767 at the Burgtheater in Vienna.

 The famous preface

 When Gluck published the score of Alceste in Vienna in 1769, he added a famous preface in Italian almost certainly written by Calzabigi, which set out their ideals for operatic reform, whose programmatic points follow those exposed by Francesco Algarotti in his Saggio sopra l'opera in musica (Essay on opera in music, 1755), namely: